rocicorp/diff-server/doc/quickstart-flutter.md

 Disconnect them.
 Take a subway ride.
 Whatever.
 It's all good.
 Replicant will sync whenever there is connectivity.

-# Want Something even Easier?
+# Want something even easier?

 Download the above steps as a running sample.
 See [flutter/hello](../samples/flutter/hello).